 Recycled cotton rag paper

 The paper I have chosen to work with is the 100% cotton rag paper made by Khadi in Karnataka, South India.
 Khadi’s cotton rag paper is made from T-shirt cuttings, which arrive in massive jute sacks from Tirupati, Tamil Nadu.
 According to Khadi: ‘Cotton rags have longer fibres than linters, which are the short fluffy fibres of the cotton seed often used in papermaking.
 Genuine rag papers are rare, and it is the fibre length of this raw material that gives Khadi rag papers their exceptional strength and durability.’

 You can read more about Khadi’s papermaking process as well as their environmental practices on their website.
 This booklet by The Nature Conservancy also has helpful information about the environmental impact of different types of paper.

 In addition to using non-toxic paints and paper made from recycled cotton, I am committed to finding ways of operating an eco-friendly studio.
 For starters, my goal is to produce zero waste in my artmaking.
 Moreover, through extensive research, I have managed to discover beautiful, versatile alternatives to plastic packaging, which are either recyclable or biodegradable.
 Even though these options are more expensive, I’m happy to bear the cost of materials that do not end up in our oceans or in our landfills for generations to come.

-My first series, titled To Be, will be released for purchase in spring.
-If you wish to be notified, please subscribe to the newsletter.
+My first series, titled To Love, is now available for purchase at the Handmade Pop-Up.
+If you wish to be notified about future artwork releases, please subscribe to the newsletter.
 If you have any questions, please email email@example.com.